- Certified Trainer

 Experienced officials will be trained in observation, evaluation, and communication, and then sent to observe working officials throughout the spring season.
 Since the goal of the program is to help officials grow, each official will be observed at least twice in order to determine if he/she was able to implement the suggestions for improvement.

-The applications for the 2016 Scott Boyle Grant is now closed.
+The applications for the 2017 Scott Boyle Grant will open in August.

 US Lacrosse National Convention Scholarships

 US Lacrosse Officials Education Department is once again providing scholarships to the 2016 National Convention.
 A total of $5,000 dollars is awarded to officials attending the US Lacrosse National Convention.
 The quantity and amount of scholarships is determined by district.